The Winterthur Library

 In 1957, Norman-Wilcox took a year’s leave of absence from his job in Los Angeles to be in charge of furnishing Tryon Palace in New Bern, North Carolina.
 He was also responsible for restoring and refurnishing the Hugo Reid Adobe in Los Angeles.
 He was a member of the National Trust for Historic Preservation, numerous historical societies, collectors clubs, and preservation groups in the United States and England, as well as being an honorary member of the American Institute of Interior Designers.

 Gregor Norman-Wilcox died on April 26, 1969, at the age of 63, after having retired the previous September.
 He and his wife had no children.
-After his death, his wife established a memorial scholarship fund in his name at Winterthur Museum, which is used to support fellows in the Winterthur Program in Early American Culture.
+After his death, his wife established a memorial scholarship fund in his name at Winterthur Museum, which is used to support fellows in the Winterthur Program in American Material Culture.
 Grace Norman-Wilcox died around 1995.

 SCOPE AND CONTENT